 This post may contain affiliate links.
 Please read our disclosure policy.

-Fudgy, rich and decadent chocolate brownies that melt in your mouth — full of candy cane flavours, made with candy cane dust, and leaving you on Candy Cane Cloud 9 with the hint of Candy Cane sweetness…
+Fudgy, rich, and irresistibly decadent, these Candy Cane Brownies melt in your mouth with every bite.
+They’re bursting with candy cane flavor, made with peppermint candy cane dust, and will leave you floating on Candy Cane Cloud 9 thanks to that perfect hint of peppermint sweetness.

 Candy Cane Fudge Brownies pieces stack on each other on a plate